zwoefler/data-is-aweseome/docs/Purpose and Why.md

 - Learning a new feature/skill.
 New data provider
 - Creating a baseline dataset for later use!

+## 💾 The technical Why
+Build reliable and reusable tools to:
+- Collection
+- Processing
+- Visualizing Data

+Analyzing data, collecting data, processing & cleaning up data, visualizing data...
+There a plenty of sources to get data from, chances are you will use similar ways to gather them in the future

+Ideally this becomes a suite of python tools to collect data from different source such as:
+- URLs
+- Webpages / HTML
+- PDFs
+- Pictures / Videos
+- Data Providers / Databases

+And Visualizing Data:
+- Plottype
+- Legend
+- Colorscheme
+- Footnotes with URLs

 ## Knowledge is fluent, but most of our education isn't
 The rules of math will stay the same as long as I breath.